jozefg/blog/about.markdown

 ## CS Stuff
 I like functional programming and types.
 I write lots of compilers and type checkers in Haskell, SML, Coq, and Agda.
-I have strong opinions on type systems and

 ## Juggling
 I've been juggling since 3rd grade.
 Nowadays I am a member of the